KxcperM/Brazilian-Ecommerce-Project/README.md

 **Key Insights:**

-- **Credit card dominates** at 78.44% of total revenue (R$ 12.43M), with boleto — a Brazilian bank slip payment method used by consumers without traditional card access — accounting for a further 17.94% (R$ 2.84M).
+- **Credit card dominates** at 78.44% of total revenue (R$ 12.43M), with boleto which is a Brazilian bank slip payment method used by consumers without traditional card access.
+This accounts for a further 17.94% (R$ 2.84M).
 This reflects Brazil's unique payments landscape and is a meaningful data point for any market entry analysis
-- **96K out of 99K orders reached Completed status**, representing a ~97% fulfilment rate — a strong operational baseline
+- **96K out of 99K orders reached Completed status**, representing a 97% fulfilment rate which is a strong operational baseline
 - The **7.85% late delivery rate represents approximately 7,800 orders** that missed their estimated delivery window.
-As Page 4 shows, late deliveries are the single biggest driver of negative reviews — making this the highest-priority operational metric in the dataset
+As Page 4 shows, late deliveries are the single biggest driver of negative reviews, which makes this the highest priority operational metric in the dataset

 ---